nth-chile/gagesalzano2/_posts/2017-05-23-TazzaDOro.md

 {{slide['startmobile']}}

-We agreed the hand drawn type was most appropriate, but liked the cafe signage thought.
+We agreed the hand drawn type was most appropriate, but liked the idea behind the cafe signage one.
 So I refined it a bunch and tied the two ideas together.

 {{slide['end']}}